Unsafe Deserialization

 Description

 Unsafe Deserialization (also referred to as Insecure Deserialization) is a vulnerability wherein an application insecurely deserializes malformed and untrusted data input.
-It is exploited to hijack the logic flow of the application and might result in the execution of arbitrary code.
+It is exploited to hijack the logic flow of the application and may result in the execution of arbitrary code.
 Although this isn’t exactly a simple attack to employ, it featured in OWASP’s Top 10 most recent iteration as part of the Software and Data Integrity Failures risk, due to the severity of impact upon compromise.

 Impact